Follow us on Twitter

 The Democracy Movement was founded in 1998 through a merger of the Referendum Movement - the non-party, grassroots 'Keep the Pound' campaign which came out of the Referendum Party's 1997 general election campaign - and the Euro Information Campaign established by the Yorkshire businessman Paul Sykes.

-Through creative grassroots campaigning and network-building combined with high profile advertising, in the space of a few years the Movement grew very quickly from 5,000 to 325,000 registered supporters, becoming Britain's biggest organisation campaigning on EU issues.
+Through creative grassroots campaigning and network-building combined with high profile advertising, in the space of a few years the Movement grew from 5,000 to 325,000 registered supporters, quickly becoming Britain's largest EU-critical campaign group and rivalling the membership of Britain's main political parties.

 The DM has also campaigned against the scale of Britain's contribution to the EU budget, through the then novel approach of breaking the figure down into daily and weekly amounts and comparing those to the financial needs of public services such as the NHS.
 Former Prime Minister David Cameron claimed subsequently to have secured, for the first time, a real terms cut to the UK's payments into the EU budget.

-In 2011, the DM was instrumental in establishing - and strongly supported - the independent People's Pledge campaign for an in-out EU referendum, which is credited with a major role - if not the definitive role - in securing the EU referendum.
+In 2011, the DM was instrumental in establishing - and strongly supported - the independent People's Pledge campaign for an in-out EU referendum, which is credited with a major role - if not the definitive role - in securing a government u-turn to support holding the EU referendum.

 This independent, multi-faceted campaign, based on a unique concept of a constituency-by-constituency 'people's pledge', deployed a number of ground-breaking techniques - from a novel website recording MPs' stances, votes and video pledges, to conducting dramatic, constituency-wide referendums in marginal seats.
 It was described by Conservative MEP Daniel Hannan as "arguably the most successful pressure group in recent history".

 The EU referendum on 23 June 2016 was the culmination of the Democracy Movement's campaigns since 1998 and we were one of the leading groups working independently for a Leave vote during the referendum.
-In addition, both our long-term slogan - Europe Yes, EU No - and the basis of our popular Stop the Cheques campaign, which contrasted the scale of funds paid daily to the EU with the financial needs of public services like the NHS - were adopted by the official EU referendum Leave campaign, Vote Leave.
+In addition, both our long-term slogan - Europe Yes, EU No - and the basis of our popular Stop the Cheques campaign, which contrasted the scale of funds paid daily and weekly to the EU with the financial shortfalls in public services like the NHS - were adopted by the official EU referendum Leave campaign, Vote Leave.

 Today, the DM continues to work towards three remaining objectives: